frogsfrogs/frogsfrogs.github.io/flash-book.md

 <a href="/">back< </a>
 <br>
 Books are currently: **CLOSED**
 *- Thank you if you submitted a booking request for May-June 2022!
-I will try to finish replying to emails by May 12 -*
+I will try to finish replying to emails by May 19 (I wrote May 12 previously, I got very behind this week) -*

 <br><br>
 **FLASHBOOK**